Frequently Asked Questions

 I prefer bank transfers for deposit payments.
 Paying by Paypal or credit card is also possible but unfortunately I will have to charge you a 5% fee on those.
 On the registration form you will find the necessary bank info.
 For local payments (rental deposits, or 2nd installments), I accept cash only.

-Portugal is usually very hot in the Summer (June-August) and cold (but not freezing) in the Winter (November-February).
-Rain can occur, but even during winter is not that common, odds are you will enjoy the weather, and thats why I operate my tours all year round.
+Weather: Portugal is usually very hot in the Summer (June-August) and cold (but not freezing) in the Winter (November-February).
+Rain can occur, but even during winter its not that common.
+Odds are you will enjoy the weather, and thats why I operate my tours all year round.

 • Your basic toiletries and electronics.